-This post is about a large verdict in Georgia after an awful circumcision mishap caused a boy serious and permanent injuries.
-In this post, I talk about this tragic case and I also take a deep dive into the statute of limitations in Georgia in birth injury cases.
+This post is about a significant verdict in Georgia after an awful circumcision mishap caused a boy severe and permanent injuries.
+In this post, I talk about this tragic case and take a deep dive into the statute of limitations in Georgia in birth injury cases.

 The Big Verdict